 When was the Constitution of the United States Written?

 The timeline existing in regards to a recounting of the Constitution of the United States’ authorship cannot be limited to a single date; this is due to the fact that the penning of the Constitution of the United States took place in a gradual fashion – various drafts and edits were instated prior to its subsequent ratification:

 · In 1785, a Convention was held at Mt.
-Vernon in order to discuss potential action with regard to the separation of the Potomac River with regard to the vague precepts conveyed within the Articles of Confederation with regard to territory; Federalists Alexander Hamilton and James Madison, as well as pundits including Benjamin Franklin and George Washington were in attendance – as a result of this meeting, the replacement of the Articles of Confederation in lieu of a updated legislature was proposed
+Vernon in order to discuss potential action with regard to the separation of the Potomac River with regard to the vague precepts conveyed within the Articles of Confederation with regard to the territory; Federalists Alexander Hamilton and James Madison, as well as pundits including Benjamin Franklin and George Washington, were in attendance – as a result of this meeting, the replacement of the Articles of Confederation in lieu of an updated legislature was proposed

 · Subsequent to the conference in Mt.
 Vernon, a draft of the Constitution of the United States was completed as a result of the Philadelphia Convention, which convened on May 5th, 1787